Top reasons to study STEM in Australia

 Additionally, as more private organisations invest in research, science graduates have a much clearer path in the employment market.

-Some of the most in-demand jobs [Insert article about: What are the most in-demand jobs in Australia and how to get one] in STEM includes health care practitioners, engineers, architects, veterinarians, and school teachers.
+Some of the most in-demand jobs in STEM includes health care practitioners, engineers, architects, veterinarians, and school teachers.
 For the latest information about Australia’s skilled occupation list (SOL), visit Australia’s Department of Immigration and Border Protection website.

 Allows you to experience the thrill of new discoveries

 Completing a degree in STEM and working in the STEM workforce offers great opportunities to learn about the world around you.
 You’ll be trained by professionals and experts in your chosen area where you can discover breakthrough solutions to real-world problems or create major developments for the world to use.